A Structural and Algorithmic Study of Stable Matching Lattices of "Nearby" Instances, with Applications: Preliminaries

-A matching $M$ is a one-to-one correspondence between $\cal B$ and $\cal G$.
-For each pair $bg \in M$, $b$ is called the partner of $g$ in $M$ (or $M$-partner) and vice versa.
-For a matching $M$, a pair $bg \not \in M$ is said to be \emph{blocking} if they prefer each other to their partners.
+A matching $M$ is a one-to-one correspondence between $\cal W$ and $\cal F$.
+For each pair $(w, f) \in M$, $w$ is called the partner of $f$ in $M$ (or $M$-partner) and vice versa.
+For a matching $M$, a pair $(w, f) \not \in M$ is said to be \emph{blocking} if they prefer each other to their partners.
 A matching $M$ is \emph{stable} if there is no blocking pair for $M$.

-Conway, see \cite{Knuth-book}, proved that the set of stable matchings of an instance forms a distributive lattice; see definitions below.
-Knuth \cite{Knuth-book} asked if every finite distributive lattice is isomorphic to the lattice arising from an instance of stable matching.
-A positive answer was provided by Blair \cite{Blair}; for a much better proof, see \cite{GusfieldI}.

 Let $M$ and $M'$ be two stable matchings.
-We say that $M$ \emph{dominates} $M'$, denoted by $M \preceq M'$, if every boy weakly prefers his partner in $M$ to $M'$.
+We say that $M$ \emph{dominates} $M'$, denoted by $M \preceq M'$, if every worker weakly prefers its partner in $M$ to $M'$.
 Define the relation {\em predecessor} as the transitive closure of dominates.
 For two stable matchings, $M_1$ and $M_2$, stable matching $M$ is a {\em common predecessor} of $M_1$ and $M_2$ if it is a predecessor of both $M_1$ and $M_2$.
 Furthermore, $M$ is a {\em lowest common predecessor} of $M_1$ and $M_2$ if it is a common predecessor $M_1$ and $M_2$, and if $M'$ is another common predecessor, then $M'$ cannot be a predecessor of $M$.
 Analogously, one can define the notions of {\em successor} and {\em highest common successor} (definitions are omitted).
 This dominance partial order has the following property: For any two stable $M_1$ and $M_2$, their lowest common predecessor is unique and their highest common successor is unique, i.e., the partial order is a {\em lattice}; the former is called the {\em meet}, denoted $M_1 \wedge M_2$, and the latter is called the {\em join}, denoted $M_1 \vee M_2$.
-One can show that $M_1 \wedge M_2$, is the matching that results when each boy chooses his more preferred partner from $M_1$ and $M_2$; it is easy to show that this matching is also stable.
-Similarly, $M_1 \vee M_2$ is the matching that results when each boy chooses his less preferred partner from $M_1$ and $M_2$; this matching is also stable.
+One can show that $M_1 \wedge M_2$, is the matching that results when each worker chooses its more preferred partner from $M_1$ and $M_2$; it is easy to show that this matching is also stable.
+Similarly, $M_1 \vee M_2$ is the matching that results when each worker chooses its less preferred partner from $M_1$ and $M_2$; this matching is also stable.

 These operations distribute, i.e., given three stable matchings $M, M', M''$,